ThiHieuLUU/OCProject4/README.md

 13. project4_cli.py:
 this module is used as a CLI (command line interface) for user in order to:
 - create and take place a new tournament
-- See information of previous tournaments (players, rounds, matches, ranking)1. scraping_one_book.py:
+- See information of previous tournaments (players, rounds, matches, ranking)
-- See information of all players (actors) coming from previous tournaments.	this script is used to extract information of a book.
+- See information of all players (actors) coming from previous tournaments.

 ## Code organization
 In this project 4, including: